 4. Children and young people are safe and protected and know what to do if they need support.
-Many children and young people say they feel in a safe environment at school and can describe how their actions and those of others contribute to this.
-They can describe what they would do / who they would speak to if, for any reason, they did not feel safe.
-Nearly all children and young people say they feel safe at school and can describe how becoming rights respecting contributes to this.
+Many children and young people share that they feel in a safe environment at school and can describe how their actions and those of others contribute to this.
+They can show what they would do / who they would speak to if, for any reason, they did not feel safe.
+Nearly all children and young people share that they feel safe at school and can describe how becoming rights respecting contributes to this.
 The school can show that bullying, violent and discriminatory behaviour is rare (or steadily declining).
 Most children and young people have trust in the school systems that enable them to report any sense of not feeling safe both within and beyond school.
 5. Children's social and emotional wellbeing is a priority.
 They learn to develop healthy lifestyles.
-Many children describe how the school supports them with their physical and mental health, social and emotional needs.
-Most children and young people describe how the school provides information and support for a range of physical, mental, social and emotional needs.
+Many children know how the school supports them with their physical and mental health, social and emotional needs.
+Most children and young people know how the school provides information and support for a range of physical, mental, social and emotional needs.
 6. Children and young people are included and are valued as individuals.
-Many children and young people can describe how they are included and valued at school and can describe how their actions and those of others contribute to this.
-Nearly all children and young people interviewed describe how everyone is included and valued, and can describe how becoming rights respecting contributes to this.
-The school is actively working towards (or is sustaining) a strong culture of inclusion and is able to show how this is underpinned by non-discrimination.
+Many children and young people can share how they are included and valued at school and understand how their actions and those of others contribute to this.
+Nearly all children and young people interviewed describe how everyone is included and valued and acknowledge how becoming rights respecting contributes to this.
+The school is actively working towards (or is sustaining) a strong culture of inclusion and can show how this is underpinned by non-discrimination.
 7. Children and young people value education and are involved in making decisions about their learning.
-Many children and young people speak positively of school and of their learning.
-They understand and can talk about the role they play in their learning.
+Many children and young people are positive about their school and their learning.
+They understand and can communicate about the role they play in their learning.
 Many adults explain how rights respecting language shapes a positive learning environment.
-Most children and young people speak of their commitment to the right of others to learn and can describe how they actively respect this right.
-Nearly all children and young people explain how they play an active role in their learning.
+Most children and young people demonstrate their commitment to the right of others to learn and can describe how they actively respect this right.
+Nearly all children and young people express how they play an active role in their learning.